Tale of the Tait | KU basketball’s Self Made TBT roster nearing completion

 “I’m very excited to be a part of the 2019 TBT team,” Arthur said in a video announcing his inclusion.
 “Looking forward to seeing all my KU fam, all my brothers that I haven’t played with or against in a long time.
 Looking forward seeing everybody, the fans, you all come on out and support.
 Thanks.”

-If Self Made is able to entice 1,000 fans to sign up as official supporters on The Tournament’s website, the team will be able to add a 10th member at no additional cost.
+If Self Made is able to entice 1,000 fans to sign up as official supporters on The Basketball Tournament’s website, the team will be able to add a 10th member at no additional cost.

 As of mid-day Monday, Self Made had 916 registered supporters — nearly twice as many as the squad began with last Friday — and was on pace to eclipse 1,000 any day.